PieInOblivion/VKML/README.md

 ### Image Loading
 * Current proof of concept implementation stores all file names in memory
-  * Raw filesystems typically don't store file counts and aren't sorted, so we provide users that option for replicatability
+  * Raw filesystems typically don't store file counts and aren't sorted, so we provide users options for replicatability
-  * Direct filesystem read into per batch means end files can never be in the first batch.
-Requires preread and store of filesystem
+  * Directly reading filesystems into batches means last seen files can never be in the first batches.
+Which is why currently it requires a preread and store of the directory
   * Future support planned for CSV and other formats
     * This will stop the need for prereading directory
+  * All images must be of the same colour format.
+There are no tools to convert or transform images yet in this library
   * Raw binary support planned

 ### Thread Pool Implementation
+* Typical usage is one pool shared between required functions.
+Allows creation of multiple pools to be used for different tasks
-* Currently created once, leading to single-threaded usage creating a whole pool of one worker
+* Currently always required by some functions.
+If single-threaded is needed, this leads to creating a pool with one worker
-  * This means tasks are loaded in advance, requiring more memory than running without a work queue
+  * This requires more memory than running without a worker pool
 * Thread pool will be implemented as an option in future
 * Current batch processing generates entire batch before submitting work
   * Could benefit from periodic queue flushing instead of sequential generate -> push -> work pattern